tetris245/tetris245/README.md

 Quick-AccessMenu2.1 by Nemesea - Addon for Ben987's BondageClub game

-Most recent release is version 1.4. - Visit also our wiki: https://github.com/tetris245/tetris245/wiki
+Most recent release is version 1.4.1. - Visit also our wiki: https://github.com/tetris245/tetris245/wiki

-Installation and credits
+Installation

+Recommended methode with Tampermonkey - link to the QAM loader: https://tetris245.github.io/QAMloader.js

-Google Chrome, Microsoft Edge, similar browsers:
+Al!ernative methoe for Google Chrome, Microsoft Edge, similar browsers:
-1. Download the Quick-AccessMenu2.1 zip file
+1. Download the Quick-AccessMenu2.1-version1.4.1.zip file on the Releases page
 2. Depending on browser, the .zip might have to be extracted. few browsers accept a .zip, a few requires a folder.
 3. Go to browser extensions.
 Enable developer mode.
 4. Load as Unpacked.
 Done.
 If the file can't be seen, see step 2.

-FireFox is not supported atm.
-1. Download file quick-accessmenu2-FIREFOX.xpi (temporary not available)
-2. Go to about:addons, either by posting in link bar or by going to Add-Ons and Themes.
-3. Click to cog wheel symbol.
-4. Click Install Add-On from File.
-5. Select the .xpi file.
-Done.

 After installation, refresh your BC page and relog.

+Credits

 Special thanks to KellyLoveyness for creating the original version.